sinchxn/sherlock-phones/README.md

 python main.py
 ```
 # 📱 Example Output
-Check out [/ExampleOutput](/ExampleOutput) directory to see a complete sample output from the tool.
+Check out the [/ExampleOutput](/ExampleOutput) directory to see a complete sample output from the tool.
 This directory includes:
 - [An HTML File showcasing a sample report](/ExampleOutput/placeholder.html) of the extracted artifacts along with the AI-generated insights and recommendations.
 - Raw JSON data that was extracted from the device.